mdn/browsercompat/docs/draft/views.rst

 Updating the page requires a sequence of requests.
-For example, if a user wants to change Chrome support for ``<address>`` from an unknown version to version 1, you'll have to create the version_ for that version, then add the version-feature_ for the support.
+For example, if a user wants to change Chrome support for ``<address>`` from an unknown version to version 1, you'll have to create the version_ for that version, then add the support_ for the support.

 The first step is to create a changeset_ as an authenticated user: